Banana Pudding Cups (Rich, Creamy & Homemade)

 Instructions

-• COMBINE DRY INGREDIENTS: In another saucepan, mix together 1/2 cup sugar (or more for sweeter), 1/3 cup flour and 1/4 teaspoon salt.
+• COMBINE DRY INGREDIENTS: In another saucepan, mix together the dry ingredients.

 • MAKE PUDDING: Slowly add scalded milk to dry ingredients in pot.
 Heat on medium until thickened, stirring constantly with a whisk.
 This will take about 6 minutes.
 Cover pot and cook 2 more minutes.